AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: CONSTRAINTS FROM THE THEORETICAL MODELS

-The vatiation rate of the fundamental period derived from long intervals of observations of AE UMa shows a positive period change.
-From the theoretical point of view, the period changes caused by stellar evolution in and across the lower instability strip permit an observational test of stellar evolution theroy (\citet{Breger1998}).
+The variation rate of the fundamental period derived from long time-scale of observations of AE UMa shows a positive period change.
+From the theoretical point of view, the period changes caused by stellar evolution in and across the lower instability strip permit an observational test of stellar evolution theory \citep{Breger1998}.